 Brown spots and dirt patches in the grass can drive any lawn lover a bit crazy.
 These spots occur with a lot more regularity when your dog uses the yard as both a play space and a bathroom.
 But your dog can’t ruin your grass if there is no grass to ruin.

 You can replace the grass in your dog’s favorite hangout spots with ground cover plants.
 Ground cover plants are plants that grow low to the ground and give off the same appearance as turfgrass.
 Irish moss, snow-in-summer, and creeping thyme are just some of the types of ground cover plants that are low-maintenance alternatives to natural grass.

-  If you don’t want to deal with the hassle of maintaining any type of plant life, mulch is an inexpensive alternative that requires virtually no maintenance.
+If you don’t want to deal with the hassle of maintaining any type of plant life, mulch is a dog-friendly landscaping alternative that requires virtually no maintenance.
 Mulch isn’t alive so your dog stands no chance of killing it.